CARS1000 Communication and Research Skills

 Availability Location Mode Semester 1 Online Online Semester 2 Online Online

-- In this unit, students work through a series of online tutorials in five modules: (1) starting their assignment; (2) finding the best evidence; (3) writing their assignment; (4) delivering their oral presentation; and (5) working in teams.
+- In this unit, students work through a series of online tutorials in four modules: (1) Getting started and finding the best evidence; (2) Writing your assignment; (3) Delivering your oral presentation; and (4) Working in teams.

-- Typically this unit is assessed in the following way: an online quiz (100 per cent).
+- Indicative assessments in this unit are as follows: an online quiz (100 per cent).
 Students are permitted to attempt the quiz as often as they wish to achieve the 80 per cent pass mark.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.